vitorpts/Resilia/README.md

 ### Hi there 👋
-# Meu nome é João
+# Meu nome é João Vitor Cunha Chinato

 <!--
 **vitorpts/vitorpts** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.